BleuBleu/FamiStudio/README.md

 - All features needs to be implemented and tested on all 4 platforms (Windows, MacOS, Linux and Android).
 - Testing must include Hi-DPI scaling on Windows (150% and 200%), Retina display on MacOS, 100%/200% on Linux as these have been know to break often.
 - Any feature that impacts the music needs to be integrated to all import/export format (FamiTracker, NSF, FTI, etc.)
-- Any new feature needs to be added to the NSF driver and needs to be toggeable if it has a cost (RAM or CPU cycles).
+- Any new feature needs to be added to the NSF driver (including its multi-expansion chip variant) and needs to be toggeable if it has a cost (RAM or CPU cycles).
 - New features need to be integrated with any of the 3 unit tests that applies (Sound engine code similarity, NSF import/export and sound emulation tests).
 - Documentation needs to be updated as well.